Yatir-Solan/Genome_analysis-Variant_Discovery/README.md

 **FastQC results -**

 Print screens of one of the files are given when needed.
-Through all the measurements - the QC results of both files look generally the same.
+Through all the measurements - the QC results of both files look generally similar.

 - **Base quality scores** - above 30 (green zone) for all reads (both files), and there is no significant quality decay toward the margins of the reads.

     ![alt text](per_base_sequence_quality.png)

 - **Mean sequence quality scores** - The vast majority of the reads maintain mean quality scores that are above 30.
-- **Per base sequence content** - Both files show a rather unbiased distribution. (to my knowledge the slight fluctuation within the beginning is fairly normal).
+- **Per base sequence content** - Both files show a rather unbiased distribution.
+The slight fluctuation within the beginning is pretty normal).

     ![alt text](per_base_sequence_content.png)